Next Start

 Learn About Wind Turbine Technician Training

-You can train for a wind turbine technician career in less than a year in our Wind Technician program.
+You can train for a wind turbine technician career in less than a year in our Wind Turbine Technician program.
 During your training, our Career Services team can help connect you with potential job opportunities that match your interests and desired location or locations.

 You’ll be prepared to pursue a career in the wind industry as soon as you complete the program.